TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-citus-performance-highcpu.md

 # Server is facing high CPU usage

 <!--issueDescription-->
-Thank you for contacting Microsoft support about your performance issues with your PostgreSQL server <!--$ServerName-->ServerName<!--/$ServerName-->.
+Thank you for contacting Microsoft support about your performance issues with your Hyperscale (Citus) server <!--$ServerName-->ServerName<!--/$ServerName-->.
 During our investigation we found that your CPU percent is above 90% for more than 60 minutes between <!--$StartTime-->StartTime<!--/$StartTime--> and <!--$EndTime-->EndTime<!--/$EndTime-->.
 High CPU percent could be due to multiple causes.
 <!--/issueDescription-->

 ## **Recommended Steps**